 Shuwa! the Ultra city Sukagawa【Tokusatsu Archive Centre】

-Sukagawa City, Fukushima is the birthplace of director Eiji Tsuburaya, creator of ‘’Ultraman’’ also known as the “god of special effects.”
+Sukagawa City in Fukushima is the birthplace of Eiji Tsuburaya, the legendary “god of special effects” and creator of Ultraman.

 Shuwa! the Ultra city Sukagawa【Tokusatsu Archive Centre】